Safe-Driving Technologies Available for Cars That Help Prevent Accidents in 2024

 Overwhelmed By Information

-Multiple safety technologies can overwhelm drivers and lead to confusion.
+Multiple safety technologies can overwhelm drivers, which can lead to confusion.
 For example, you might become overstimulated and lose focus if you constantly try to monitor and interpret information from multiple displays.
 Sensors and warnings may also cause you to become distracted while driving.

 Distractions From Infotainment Systems